polubis/Dream-stack-for-React-dev/README.md

 We have two main parts in this repo.
 First is an API in **.NET** ecosystem and second is monorepo in **JavaScript**.

-We used monorepo because it gives us easy way to give permissions for devs in easy way and it provides linear git history of changes in whole system.
+We used monorepo because it gives us easy way to give permissions for devs and it provides linear git history of changes in whole system.

+Thanks to this everyone will be able to track progress.

 ## Description of repository elements